SeldonIO/seldon-core/readme.md

      - Sklearn models
    - Spark Models
    - H2O Models
- - Expose machine learning models via REST and gRPC automatically when deployed.
+ - Expose machine learning models via REST and gRPC automatically when deployed for easy integration into business apps that need predictions.
  - Allow complex runtime inference graphs to be deployed as microservices.
-These graphs will be composed of:
+These graphs can be composed of:
    - Models - runtime inference executable for machine learning models
    - Routers - route API requests to sub-graphs.
 Examples: AB Tests, Multi-Armed Bandits.
    - Combiners - combine the responses from sub-graphs.
 Examples: ensembles of models
    - Transformers - transform request or responses.
 Example: transform feature requests.
- - Handle full lifecycle management of the deploy model
+ - Handle full lifecycle management of the deployed model:
     - Updating the runtime graph with no downtime
     - Scaling
     - Monitoring